dvddarias/dvddarias.github.io/_posts/2016-03-10-welcome-to-my-blog.markdown

 Stay tunned for more.

 PD: I have been asked what does the term _High Tropicality Conditions_ on the blog title means.
 This is a term coined by the professor and colleague [Ernesto Altshuler] that refers to the lack of resources and outdated work environments that is commonly found in Latin American countries like Cuba.
-In response to this conditions most cubans have developed the ability to tackle modern problems relying on modest material means and uncommon inventiveness.
+In response to this conditions cubans have developed the ability to tackle modern problems relying on modest material means and uncommon inventiveness.

 [Havana University]: http://www.uh.cu/
 [CUAJE University]: http://cujae.edu.cu/